-It is the Applicant's intention that cotton line MON88701 will be commercially cultivated in major production areas in North America and in Australia, but not in New Zealand.
-Cultivation in Australia could have an impact on the environment, which would need to be independently assessed by the Office of the Gene Technology Regulator (OGTR), before commercial release could be permitted.
+It is the Applicant's intention that soybean line SYHT0H2 be commercially cultivated predominantly in North America.
+There is currently no intention to apply for approval to cultivate this line in either Australia or New Zealand.
+Such cultivation in Australia or New Zealand could have an impact on the environment, which would need to be independently assessed by the Office of the Gene Technology Regulator in Australia and the Environmental Protection Authority (EPA) in New Zealand, before commercial release in either country could be permitted.